Running operations on dynamic tables

 • The results of successive runs of the same operation on top of the same table (even under snapshot lock) may differ, because the second run will read more fresh rows.
 For this reason, caching in YQL is disabled for tables with@enable_dynamic_store_read.
 For idempotency, you must explicitly specify a timestamp or a set of row indexes.

-• If the @merge_rows_on_flush attribute is set on the table, you cannot ensure consistent read by timestamp when @enable_dynamic_store_read is enabled.
+• If a table has a set @merge_rows_on_flush attribute, it's currently impossible to ensure consistent read by timestamp when @enable_dynamic_store_read is enabled.

 • If one tablet is read by hundreds of jobs, there is a risk of overloading the tablet nodes.

-If you don't want to use this mode for any reason, there are some other ways:
+If, for whatever reason, you do not want to use this mode, there are some other ways:

 1. Unmount the table.
 When the dynamic table is unmounted, all of its data is stored in chunks.